Alex313031/ninja-xp/README.md

-# Ninja
+# Ninja XP

-__NOTE:__ This is a fork with compiler optimizations like -O3 -ffast-math and SSE4, and support for Windows XP/Vista was re-added.
+__This is a fork with restored support for Windows XP/Vista (Upstream Ninja only runs on Win7+).__

-Ninja-xp is a small, configurable build system with a focus on speed and scalability. https://ninja-build.org/
+Ninja is a small, configurable build system with a focus on speed and scalability. https://ninja-build.org/

 See [the manual](https://ninja-build.org/manual.html) or